Day 22 - Hot Springs to Rapid City SD

 Weather: Upper 60s to start.
 Low 80s to end.
 Some very dark clouds in between that didn’t amount too much except to keep the temperatures down.
 Winds started decidedly in our face but seemed to turn more favorable as the front came across out route.
 It’s not what was forecast but, heck, we won’t complain.

 Highlights of the day:

 Mount Rushmore was our next feature.
 The mix of cyclists in lycra & “civilians” in touristy t-shirts was interesting.
-I’m not sure who thought who was stranger. :) Photos taken, we descended rapidly into Keystone, a mishmash of tourist attractions with amazing views of the surrounding hills.
+I’m not sure who thought who was stranger. 🤔 The Avenue of Flags is under construction, so no state flags were on display.
+We made a right towards the food court and still got a good view of the 4 Presidents.
+Photos taken, we descended rapidly into Keystone, a mishmash of tourist attractions with amazing views of the surrounding hills.

 A 3-mile climb was our exit out of Keystone and up to some serious rollers.
 Descending into Rapid City, the vista opened wide up and we caught a glimpse in the far distance of what we’ll be seeing for most of the rest of our journey across South Dakota - grass plains, wheat & hay fields and cattle ranches for as far as the eye can see.